-45 As per guidelines in RBI circular dated 6th August 2020 "Resolution Framework for Covid-19 related Stress", the company approached the Lenders for a Resolution Plan to the term debt obligations of the company.
-All the Lenders have approved and implemented the Resolution Plan on 19th June 2021 which inter alia provide for converting the interest on term loans for one year from 1st september 2020 into Funded interest Term Loan (FITL) with extension of two years moratorium in the payment of principal of term loans and FITL.
+- 45 As per guidelines in RBI circular dated 6th August 2020 "Resolution Framework for Covid-19 related Stress", the company approached the Lenders for a Resolution Plan to the term debt obligations of the company.
+All the Lenders have approved and implemented the Resolution Plan on 19th June 2021 which inter alia provided for converting the interest on term loans for one year from 1st september 2020 into Funded interest Term Loan (FITL) with extension of two years moratorium in the payment of principal of term loans. - 46 Previous Year's figures have been regrouped/ reclassified wherever considered necessary to make them comparable with the current year's classification/ disclosure.